igpmn/gees/model-source/commodity.md

 !shocks(:commodity)

-    "Shock to long-run trend in global commodity supply" gg_shk_qq "Shock to global price of commodities" gg_shk_pq
+    "Shock to long-run level in commodity supply" gg_shk_qq "Shock to price of commodities" gg_shk_pq

 ```